-BARBIER, MARIE, dite de l’Assomption, sister of the Congrégation de Notre-Dame; baptized 1 May 1663, daughter of Gilbert Barbier, known as Le Minime, master carpenter, surveyor, seigneurial attorney and churchwarden of the parish of Ville-Marie, and of Catherine de La Vau; d.
+BARBIER, MARIE, dite de l’Assomption, sister of the Congrégation de Notre-Dame; baptized 1 May 1663, daughter of Gilbert Barbier (known as Le Minime), master carpenter, surveyor, seigneurial attorney, and churchwarden of the parish of Ville-Marie, and of Catherine de La Vau; d.
 19 May 1739.

 In 1685 Marie Barbier, accompanied by Sister Mayrand, went to the parish of Sainte-Famille on Île d’Orléans and founded a school.
-In 1686 she was recalled to Quebec, and took part in the founding of the almshouse of La Providence.
+In 1686 she was recalled to Quebec and took part in the founding of the almshouse of La Providence.
 Bishop Saint-Vallier [La Croix] had conceived this project after being delighted with the similar institution established by Marguerite Bourgeoys at Ville-Marie.

 Marie Barbier returned to Île d’Orléans in 1689 and remained there until she left for Ville-Marie in 1691.
-In the following year, 1692, she was appointed assistant, and in 1693 became superior, succeeding Mother Bourgeoys; she remained in office until 1698.
-Shortly after her election she came into conflict with Bishop Saint-Vallier over the rule of the congregation.
+The following year, 1692, she was appointed assistant, and in 1693 became superior, succeeding Mother Bourgeoys; she remained in office until 1698.
+Shortly after her election she came into conflict with Bishop Saint-Vallier over the rule governing the congregation.
 Saint-Vallier, incapable of conceiving that a nun might have a life which extended beyond the cloister, rewrote Sister Bourgeoys’ original rule.
 Several articles, inapplicable to a teaching congregation working in a developing colony, could be followed only in a cloister.
 The prelate came expressly to Ville-Marie to impose on the nuns solemn vows, the payment of a dowry, and also a special vow of obedience to the bishop.
 He even threatened to require from them a written acceptance of his proposals.
 They succeeded, however, in persuading Bishop Saint-Vallier to postpone the enforcement of the ruling until after his return from France, where he was to consult M. Louis Tronson, the superior of the Sulpicians in Paris.
 The council of the congregation, under Marie Barbier’s guidance, sent a very detailed petition to Tronson.
 The latter prevailed upon the bishop to accept some changes, but the revision took four years.
 The rule of 1698 did, however, preserve some articles decreed by the prelate.

 Marie Barbier knew how to inflict great suffering on herself; so excessive were some of her penances that she was to regret them.
-It is to be noted that in the petition against the 1694 rule she asked that no mortification of the flesh be imposed, urging that this should be an individual choice made by each sister on the advice of her director.
+It is noteworthy that in the petition against the 1694 rule she asked that no mortification of the flesh be imposed, urging that this should be an individual choice made by each sister on the advice of her director.
 Marie Barbier’s mystic life will continue to be somewhat obscure so long as we do not know the precise extent of Abbé Glandelet’s influence on her spiritual training.

 AJM, Greffe de Bénigne Basset, 20 déc.
 1684; Greffe de Claude Maugue, 11 août 1679; Greffe de Jean de Saint-Père, 5 nov.
 1650.
 ANDM, Registres des baptêmes, mariages et sépultures.
 ASQ, Congrégation Notre-Dame, 198: [Charles de Glandelet], Recueil touchant la S[œur Marie Barbier], fille séculière de la Congrégation de Notre-Dame. . . .
 Juchereau, Annales (Jamet).
 Histoire de la congrégation de Notre-Dame de Montréal (9v., Montréal, 1910, 1941), II, IV. [É.-M. Faillon], Vie de la Sœur Bourgeoys, fondatrice de la Congrégation de Notre-Dame de Villemarie en Canada, suivie de l’histoire de cet institut jusqu’à ce jour (2v., Ville-Marie [Montréal], 1853), II.